Join CityClub Today to Receive:

 5 | Regeneration

-The regeneration factor is absolutely crucial to any property’s capital growth prospects.
+The regeneration factor is crucial to any property’s capital growth prospects.
 Investing in property in areas undergoing large-scale regeneration can prove to be some of the most lucrative investments.
-This is because these areas, by their very nature, are being transformed from run down to attractive.
 Large public and private investment will see businesses and hospitality move to the area, increasing tenant demand.
-Furthermore, new public spaces, attractive architecture and useful amenities will increase an area’s curb appeal.
+Furthermore, new public spaces, attractive architecture and useful amenities will increase an area’s appeal.

-Regeneration will have the effect of increasing the value of your buy to let property.
-Sometimes at astonishing speed.
+Regeneration will have the effect of increasing the value of your buy-to-let property.
 The best part of this is that you do not need to spend a penny to see this return.
-It is important to get in early as lower priced properties within regenerating areas are snapped up very quickly.
+It is important to get in early as lower-priced properties within regenerating areas are snapped up very quickly and will see the largest value growth.

 6 | Job Market

 A strong employment market with high salaries helps drive up rental prices as more young professionals move to the area.
-Furthermore, a low employment rate reduces the chances of tenants going into arrears.
-Arrears and void periods are both important factors that all landlords must account for when investing in buy to let property.
-Mitigating this risk can provide that much-needed investor confidence.
+Furthermore, a high employment rate reduces the chances of tenants going into arrears.
+Mitigating this risk can provide needed investor confidence.

 7 | Local Demographic